Lectionary Bible Studies and Sermons

 Jesus' service to the Father is also ours.
 Paul, in his letter to Timothy, calls this work to "save sinners" a "ministry".
 What he means is that it is a service to Christ.
 Mind you, not that Jesus needs us in this service.
 In fact, the service is for our own good, rather than God's good.
 Actually, Paul calls this service a "grace" of God.
 To be given the opportunity to perform such a wonderful task is a blessing from a gracious God.

-As ordinary men and women facing a mighty challenge, we are not left in the lurch by God.
+As ordinary men and women who face a mighty challenge, we are not left in the lurch by God.
 Paul, in our passage for study, does not hesitate to identify the source of his strength in this service to God.
 God himself strengthens ordinary people so that they can overcome the challenge of a lost humanity.
-Says Paul, Jesus "has given me strength."
+Paul says of his own ministry that Jesus "has given me strength."
 We are not alone as we face the foe; the might of God stands beside us.

 The great challenge we face is the rescue of lost humanity - mankind lost in sin.
 We find ourselves as ordinary people caught in the circumstances of life and facing this great challenge.
 We may wonder if anyone can overcome the lostness of all that is around us.
 Yet, we shouldn't worry.
 Paul uses his own example to encourage us in the task.
 As he said of himself, he was the "worst" of sinners.
 He persecuted the church, defamed Christ and so stands as the arch-rebel.
 Yet, through the gospel, God's forgiveness was "abundantly" poured out on him.
 This, says Paul, can serve as an "example for those who would believe."
 It displays the "unlimited patience" of God.